gamingrobot/gamingrobot.github.io/content/about.md

 ---
 ![Profile](/img/about/profile_small.png)

-My name is Morgan Creekmore and I work as a Senior Software Engineer at Axxess Technology Solutions doing DevOps and C#/.NET Development.
+My name is Morgan Creekmore and I work as a Senior Software Engineer doing DevOps and C#/.NET Development.

 In my free time I like to tinker with my personal infrastructure, code up little projects, and play video games.